1. What is the subcategory of the underlined verb in this sentence?

 OK, let’s recap.
 We’ve seen now that in addition to category information, the mental lexicon includes subcategory information for some heads.
 Verbs belonging to different subcategories are choosy about the form their complement takes.
 This means that it would be possible for a given sentence to be ungrammatical even if it has an x-bar structure if the complement is the wrong kind for that subcategory of head.
 And we’ve looked at four different verb subcategories:

-- transitive verbs have one NP as their complement
+- transitive verbs have one NP or DP as their complement

 - intransitive verbs have no complements